LSped/asreview-insights-metrics-comparability-main/README.md

 ```
 asreview plot cm YOUR_ASREVIEW_FILE.asreview
 ```
-This displays the confusion matrix plot with x-axis as fraction screened of whole dataset.
+This displays the confusion matrix plot with the x-axis as the fraction screened of whole dataset.

 ```
 asreview plot cm YOUR_ASREVIEW_FILE.asreview --x_absolute